jnsougata/aiotube/HOW2USE.md

 # **__Welcome to the `official aiotube guide`__**
-This guide will walkthrough the different ways to use aiotube
+This guide will walk through the different ways to use aiotube

 ## Table of Content
 - [Aiotube](#aiotube)